DiRAC-Training/FM005-Code-scaling/_episodes/03-scalability-profiling.md

 > *Speedup = 1 / ( F<sub>S</sub> + F<sub>P</sub> / n )*

-Again this shows us that as the number of cores increases, the serial portion of the code will dominate the run time as when *n = ∞*,
+Again this shows us that as the number of cores increases, the serial portion of the code will dominate the runtime as when *n = ∞*,

 > *Max speedup = 1 / F<sub>S</sub>*